 Did you make this?
 Leave a comment!

-How to Make Oven Fried Chicken Breasts Step by Step
+How to Make Fried Chicken Breasts Step by Step

 Seasoning mix for chicken.

-In a medium-sized bowl, combine 1 cup all-purpose flour, 1 tbsp ground paprika, 1 tbsp all-purpose seasoning, 1 tsp kosher salt, and 1 tsp ground black pepper.
-Set the bowl aside.
+Mix the seasoned flour: In a medium bowl, whisk together 1 cup all-purpose flour, 1 tbsp paprika, 1 tbsp all-purpose seasoning, 1 tsp kosher salt, and 1 tsp black pepper until evenly combined and no streaks of spice remain.

 How to Store